SymfonyCasts/api-platform3/sfcasts/ep2-security/security.md

-# Security
+# Deny Access with The "security" Option

-All right, so we've just talked a lot about authentication.
-That's the way that you tell the API who you are.
-Now we're going to turn to authorization, which is where we deny access to certain operations and other stuff based on who you are.
-So there's multiple ways to do this.
-The simplest ways actually in `config/packages/security.yaml`, just like normal Symfony security down here, there's this `access_control` section.
-If you want to lock down a specific URL pattern by a specific role, use `access_control`, this would be a great way to, for example, lock down your entire api.
-So in normal web apps, I do use `access_control` somewhat, but most of the time I put my authorization rules in my controllers.
-But of course, with the API Platform, we don't have controllers.
+We've just talked a lot about authentication: that's the way that you tell the API *who* you are.
+Now we're going to turn to authorization, which is all about denying access to certain operations and other stuff *based* on who you are.

+## Using access_control

+There are multiple ways to control access to something.
+The simplest is in `config/packages/security.yaml`.
+Just like normal Symfony security, down here, we have an `access_control` section.
+If you want to lock down a specific URL pattern by a specific role, use `access_control`.
+You could use this, for example, to require some role to use *every* operation starting with `/api`.

+## Hello "security" Option

+In a traditional web app, I *do* use `access_control` for several things.
+But most of the time I put my authorization rules inside *controllers*.
+But... of course, with API Platform, we don't *have* controllers.
 All we have are our API resource classes, like `DragonTreasure`.
-So instead of putting our roles in controllers, we're going to basically attach them to our operations.
-For example, let's make the POST request to create a new `DragonTreasure`, require the user to be authenticated.
-So the way we do that is via this cool little `security` option.
-And then we set that to a string
+So instead of putting security rules in controllers, we'll attach them to our *operations*.

+For example, let's make the POST request to create a new `DragonTreasure` require the user to be authenticated.
+Do that by adding a *very* handy `security` option.
-And inside we can say `is_granted()`.

-And then double quotes and then `ROLE_TREASURE_CREATE`.
-Now really we could have just used `ROLE_USER` here, I just want to make check to make sure that the user is logged in.
-But as a reminder, we have a little system where if you use API token for authentication, you can choose different scopes.
-And we have a scope called `SCOPE_TREASURE_EDIT`.
-So we actually want to check for this specific role.
-Also as a reminder, inside `security.yaml` via `role_hierarchy`, if you log in via our actual login form, you get `ROLE_FULL_USER` so you automatically get `ROLE_TREASURE_EDIT`.
-So we're using this `ROLE_TREASURE_CREATE` here, which you'll either have if you logged in as a real user or if you're using an API token that has that scope.
-All right, let's try that, see what happens.
-So make sure we're logged out.
-So I'm going to refresh the page here.
-You can see I'm not logged in down there and we don't have any `Bearer` token.
-Let's try the POST endpoint.
-Let try it out.
-And I'm just going to,  sure, we'll just hit "Execute" on that.
-And perfect 401 status code and a type `hydra:error`.
+Set that to a string and inside, say `is_granted()`, double quotes then `ROLE_TREASURE_CREATE`.

+We *could* simply use `ROLE_USER` here if we just wanted to make sure that the user is logged in.
+But we have a cool system where, if you use an API token for authentication, that token will have specific scopes.
+One possible scope is called `SCOPE_TREASURE_CREATE`... which maps to `ROLE_TREASURE_CREATE`... so we look for *that*.
+Also, in `security.yaml`, via `role_hierarchy`, if you log in via the login form, you get `ROLE_FULL_USER`... and so you automatically get `ROLE_TREASURE_CREATE`.

+In other words, by using `ROLE_TREASURE_CREATE`, access will be granted either because you logged in via the login form *or* you authenticated using an API token that has that scope.

+Let's try that.
+Make sure you're logged out.
+I'll refresh.
+Yup, you can see on the web debug toolbar that I'm *not* logged... and Swagger doesn't currently have an API token.

+Let's test the POST endpoint.
+Try it out.. and... let's just Execute with the example data.
+And... yes!
+A 401 status code with type `hydra:error`!

+## More about the "security" Attribute

-So this `security` key over here is actually an expression using Symfony's expression language.
-And you can actually get a bit fancy with it though.
-We're going to try to keep things simple.
-And later we'll learn how to offload complex rules to voters.
-So let's add a couple other rules in here.
+The `security` option actually holds an *expression* using Symfony's expression language.
+And you can actually get pretty fancy with it.
+Though, we're going to try to keep things simple.
+And later, we'll learn how to offload complex rules to voters.

+Let's add a few more rules.
 So `Put` and `Patch` are both edits.
-And we're actually, and these are interesting because not only do we need to be logged in, we probably need to be the owner of this `DragonTreasure` and able to be edit it.
-We don't want people to edit other people's dragon treasures.
+These are especially interesting because, to use these, not only do we need to be logged in, we probably need to be the *owner* of this `DragonTreasure`.
+We don't want other people to edit our goodies.

 We're going to worry about that ownership part later.
-But for now, let's at least put `security`, we'll say `is_granted`.
-And here we'll say `ROLE_TREASURE_EDIT`.
-Once again using that scope from there, I'll copy that and we'll duplicate it down here for the `Patch` method.
-And then earlier we remove, we removed the `Delete` operation.
-Let's actually add that back now and we'll say a `security` option for `ROLE_ADMIN`.
-If we decided later to add a scope that allowed you to delete treasures, we could change and use `ROLE_TRESURE_DELETE` right here.
-All right, so let's make sure that works.
-I'm going to use the GET collection endpoint.
+But for now, let's at least add `security` with `is_granted` then `ROLE_TREASURE_EDIT`.
+Once again, I'm using the scope role.
+Copy that, and duplicate it down here for `Patch`.

+Oh, and earlier,  we removed the `Delete` operation.
+Let's add that back with `security` set to look for `ROLE_ADMIN`.
+If we decided later to add a scope that allowed tokens to delete treasures, we could add that and change this to `ROLE_TRESURE_DELETE`.

+All right, let's make sure that works.
+Use the GET collection endpoint... oops.
-Oops, try that out.
-This still does not require authentication, so that works just fine.
+Try that out.
+This operation does *not* require authentication... so it works just fine.
 And we have a treasure with ID 1.
+Close this up, open the PUT operation, hit "Try it out", 1, "Execute" and... alright! we get a 401 here as well.

+## Adding "security" to an Entire Clas

-So I'll close up this endpoint and we'll open up the PUT endpoint, hit "Try it out", 1, "Execute" and perfect.
-We get the 401 there as well.
-So adding the security to the individual operations is probably the most common thing to do.
-But you can also add it to the `ApiResource` level itself to apply to the entire class.
-Like for example, for `User`, we probably want pretty much all of our operations to require authentication except for the `Post` to create, because that's actually how you register.
-So up here we can say `security` `ROLE_USER` just to just to check if we're logged in.
-And because we have a sub resource here, and this also allows us to fetch a user, we need to make sure you put `security` there.
-So keep track of that if you have sub resources that you're including it in both spots if you need to.
+So adding the `security` option to the individual operations is probably the most common thing to do.
+But you can also add it to the `ApiResource` itself to apply to the entire class.
+For example, for `User`, we probably want *every* operation to require authentication... except for the `Post` to create, because that's how you would register a new user.

-So

-That's cool.
-But as I mentioned, we actually don't want to require authentication for the `Post` request.
-So to give us that flexibility, I'm going to go up to the first `ApiResource` and we're going to add

-The
+So up here, add `security` and look for `ROLE_USER`... just to check that we're logged in.
+And because this class has a sub resource... and this *also* allows us to fetch a user, be sure to add `security` here too.
+Keep close track of security if you're using subresources.

-`operations` option to this.
-And real quick, we're going to put all the normal operations, `new Get()`, `new GetCollection()`, `new Post()`, `new Put()`, `new Patch()`, and `new Delete()`.
+Ok, so now *every* operation on `User` requires you to be logged in.
+But... we *don't* want that to be true for the `Pist` operation.
+To give us that flexibility, go up to the first `ApiResource`, add the `operations`, and, real quick, list all the normal operations, `new Get()`, `new GetCollection()`, `new Post()`, `new Put()`, `new Patch()`, and `new Delete()`.

 Now that we have those, we can customize them.
-So the first thing is for `Post`.
-This is the one that we want to be public.
-So I'll say `security: 'is_granted()` and we can use a special kind of fake rule here called `PUBLIC_ACCESS`.
-So this is going to override the one that we're passing on the resource level.
-So it should allow this one to have public access.
-Also, while we're here for the `Put` endpoint, we once again have an API token called `ROLE_USER_EDIT`.
-So we want to be a little more powerful than `ROLE_USER`.
-We want you to actually have that role.
-And I'll repeat that down here for the `Patch` endpoint.
-All right, so let's try this.
-I'm going to refresh the whole page.
-And what I'm interested in is the `POST` users endpoint.
-So I'm not authenticated, let's hit try it out.
-I'll just leave that default data, hit "Execute" and awesome 201.
-So we did allow access on that.
-And as a reminder, if you ever want to see the decisions that were made, you can always open the profiler for that request and go down to "Security",
+For `Post`, since we want this to *not* require authentication, say `security: 'is_granted()` passing a special fake role called `PUBLIC_ACCESS`.

+Yup, this will *override* the one that we're passing on the resource level.
+Oh, and while we're here, for `Put`, set `security` to look for `ROLE_USER_EDIT` since we have a scope role for editing user data.
+Repeat that down here for `Patch`.

+Let's make sure this is all humming nicely.
+Refresh the whole page.
+I'm interested in the `POST` users endpoint.
+We are *not* authenticated, so hit "Try it out" and I'll leave that default data.
+"Execute".
+Got it!
+A 201 status: this *did* allow anonymous access.

+## Checking the Security Decisions

+Oh, and super fun if you ever want to see the security *decisions* that were made during a request, you can always open the profiler for that request, go down to the "Security" section then "Access Decision".
+For this request, there was only one decision made by the security system: it was for our `PUBLIC_ACCESS`, and that *was* allowed.

-Go to "Access Decision".
-And you can see here, there's, in this case, there's only one decision made.
-It was for our `PUBLIC_ACCESS`, and that was allowed.
-All right, next, our API is getting complex and it's only going to get more complex.
-So it's time to stop testing our endpoints manually via Swagger and start testing them with automated tests.
+Next: our API is getting complex... and it's only going to get *more* complex.
+It's time to stop testing our endpoints manually via Swagger and start testing them with automated tests.